Retiring in Costa Rica: A Haven for US Expats

 What is the weather like in Costa Rica?

-What is the cost of living like in Costa Rica compared to the US?
+What is the cost of living in Costa Rica compared to the US?

 Can US retirees work or start a business in Costa Rica?

-Retirees can work or start a business in Costa Rica, but they’ll need to obtain the appropriate permits and visas.
-The process can be complex, so it’s important to work with a lawyer or immigration specialist.
+Retirees can work or start a business in Costa Rica but must obtain the appropriate permits and visas.
+The process can be complex, so it’s essential to work with a lawyer or immigration specialist.